“I’m sure that waking us up makes no difference to you,” she said.

 She had always been known for being overbearing, but even for her, this relentless attack on me seemed a bit much, which made me realize, suddenly, that this was her way of dealing with something else, something that made her feel powerless.

 And indeed, a heartbeat later she started crying.
 “I’m very, very worried about Natasha,” she sniveled.
-“And because of this I wasn’t able to fall sleep all night!”
+“And because of this I wasn’t able to fall asleep all night!”

 I hesitated to point out that according to her own words, Mrs. Horowitz had just been rudely arisen from a snooze.